goatshriek/stumpless/docs/roadmap.md

 [Github page](https://github.com/goatshriek/stumpless).

 ## 2.0.0 (next major and minor release)
- * [ADD] **Thread safety for all library calls and structures** This is a critical feature for a logging library that needs to be run in a huge variety of contexts with minimal overhead work to implement it.
-Adding this feature will likely change how structures are interacted with in the library, as things like direct struct access will need to have a thread-safe alternative.
-This implementation will be done as granularly as possible, and will not use any static library-wide locks in order to avoid throughput issues in the future.
  * [CHANGE] **`stumpless` function will be removed (use `stump` instead)** As currently named, the function makes it impossible to create a C++ namespace named after the library itself.
 Renaming this function will give it